 Livit is located in Batubulan in Southeastern Bali.
 The facilities spread across 9 villas and are mainly for the Livit team members.
 But whenever they have availability they welcome other passionate entrepreneurs to work on their projects in the co-living space.
 Their motto: Get shit done and have fun!

 Sun Desk is located 5 minutes from the beach, in the sunny surf village of Taghazout.
 Everyone is welcome, may it be the remote working student, ambitious entrepreneur or professional digital nomad.
 It’s the perfect gateway to combine work and relaxation. is located 5 minutes from the beach, in the sunny surf village of Taghazout.
 Everyone is welcome, may it be the remote working student, ambitious entrepreneur or professional digital nomad.
 It’s the perfect gateway to combine work and relaxation.

 The Collective Old Oak, UK

-The Collective Old Oak is a great place to stay while explore London.
+The Collective Old Oak is a great place to stay while exploring London.
 It is also the world’s largest co-living space, with rooms spread across 10 floors.
 There is a gym, spa, a terrace, restaurant and many other facilities to make your stay as comfortable as possible.

 The Surf Office, Spain

 Located in multiple places (Lisbon, Gran Canaria, Malaga, Madeira & Barcelona) The Surf Office is specialized in off-site team buildings.
-Employer can send their team there to escape the routine and boost the team spirit.
+Employers can send their team there to escape the routine and boost the team spirit.
 Perfect places for company retreats.

 The very popular coworking space WeWork has expanded and now created some great co-living spaces, too, under the name WeLive.
 At the moment they have one place in New York City and one in Washington, DC, both with flexible options.
-But knowing these guys it’s probably only a matter of time until the build more co-living spaces around the world.
+But knowing these guys it’s probably only a matter of time until they build more co-living spaces around the world.